play-curious/neuroboost/README.md

 ### Notes

-- to add YarnSpinner custom command, place it as method of DialogScene class in `src/dialog.ts`
+- To add YarnSpinner custom command, place it as method of DialogScene class in `src/dialog.ts`
+- To add YarnSpinner custom variable, add it to Variables interface in `src/variable.ts`